ethanmuller/knobs/README.md

-for first time installation, or after doing a git pull
+for first time installation, or after doing a `git clone` or `git pull`
 ```
 npm install
 ```